dart-lang/site-www/src/null-safety/index.md

 $ dart migrate
 ```

-For more details on how to migrate your code to null safety,
+To learn how to migrate your code to null safety,
-see the [migration guide][].
+check out the [migration guide][].

 ## Where to learn more

-For more information about null safety, see the following resources:
+To learn more about null safety, check out the following resources:

 * [Null safety codelab][]
 * [Understanding null safety][]